syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 # Exporting

-SfDataGrid provides support for exporting the data to excel with several customization options like custom appearance, excluding specific columns, excluding headers, setting custom row height, setting custom column width, etc. It also provides support for `Grouping`, `Filtering` and `Sorting` when exporting.
+SfDataGrid provides support for exporting the data to Excel with several customization options like custom appearance, excluding specific columns, excluding headers, setting custom row height, setting custom column width, etc. It also provides support for [Grouping](https://help.syncfusion.com/xamarin-android/sfdatagrid/grouping), [Filtering](https://help.syncfusion.com/xamarin-android/sfdatagrid/filtering) and [Sorting](https://help.syncfusion.com/xamarin-android/sfdatagrid/sorting) when exporting.

 The following assemblies needs to be added for exporting to Excel file.